AndersenLab/VCF-kit/docs/phylo.md

 ### Plot a phylogeny in your web browser

-`phylo tree` can be used to generate a plot of a phylogeny by adding the `--plot` flag.
+`phylo tree` can be used to generate a plot of a phylogeny in your web browser by adding the `--plot` flag.

 ```
 vk phylo tree nj --plot <vcf>